-Not much is known about these Pluto its great distance.
-A spacecraft is currently heading for them, but until it gets there our information about that object is limited by our telescopes.
-We do know that the Plutonian system is tilted over like the Uranian system - Pluto is on its side and its satellites are in a tilted orbit.
+Prior to this flyby, we knew that the Plutonian system is tilted over like the Uranian system - Pluto is on its side and its satellites are in a tilted orbit.
 This is actually a good thing, since not too long ago Pluto and Charon were orientated in such a way that they would eclipse each other.
 Why is that important?
 The sizes (radii) of the objects can be learned from eclipses, and using Kepler's laws, we can get their masses.
 This information can give clues as to the densities and likely compositions of not only Pluto and Charon, but also of other Kuiper Belt Objects.
 We know that Pluto and Charon are very similar in terms of their sizes.
 Pluto is only eight times the mass of Charon (for comparison, the Earth is 80 times the mass of the Moon).
 Pluto is also only about two times wider than Charon.
 Some people have referred to this system as a binary system, since the two objects are relatively close in size, though with the other satellites, this isn't really the case.
 They are rather different in density, though.
 Charon's density is a bit lower than Pluto's, indicating that perhaps it formed in a similar manner to how our Moon formed, as a big impact event.
-Astronomers using the Hubble Space Telescope were also able to discern rough surface maps of Pluto which showed variations in surface markings from previous maps.
-In 1989 Pluto was as close to us as it gets for the next 249 years, and even then it isn't very close.